CyberAngler93/site/content/post/welcome.md

 Hey this site is currently being built.
 Check back soon and it will be done!

-If you need to contact me my socails are on the left bar :point_left:
+If you need to contact me my socials are on the left

 Thanks!